Pierre Plante

 Pierre Renald Plante (born May 14, 1951) is a Canadian former professional ice hockey player who played 599 National Hockey League (NHL) games for the Philadelphia Flyers, St. Louis Blues, Chicago Black Hawks, New York Rangers and Quebec Nordiques.
-He featured in the 1979 Stanley Cup Finals with the Rangers.
+He was featured in the 1979 Stanley Cup Finals with the Rangers.

 Plante had a reputation as a durable, flashy winger who rarely missed a game through injury.
 He spent a majority of his professional career with St. Louis.
 Plante was born in Valleyfield, Quebec.